-Before completing the FAFSA each student and one parent will need an FSA ID

-- Federal Student Aid ID - which consists of a username and password combination that allows you to sign the FAFSA electronically.
+Before completing the FAFSA each student and one parent will need an FSA ID- Federal Student Aid ID - which consists of a username and password combination that allows you to sign the FAFSA electronically.

 You can create your FSA ID and complete the FAFSA at https://studentaid.gov/ Complete your FAFSA as early as possible!

-You can do this between October 1 and March 2 every year.
+Do this by March 2 every year.